• Skip to main content

 Average House Price: £250,450

-It’s worth knowing that in the 20th century Hull had one of the largest housebuilding programmes in the country.
+It’s worth knowing that in the 20th century, Hull had one of the largest housebuilding programmes in the country.
 So the city’s outer suburbs consist mainly of large estates, many with wide avenues and lots of open space.

 Areas in West Hull include Kirk Ella, Willerby and Cottingham.
 More than just a suburb, Cottingham claims to be Britain’s largest village.
 It has its own shops, schools and local amenities and a railway station with trains into Hull city centre (10 minutes).
-The area is really popular with families and also for student accommodation as it is close to the university, offering great buy to let potential.
+The area is popular with families and also for student accommodation as it is close to the university, offering great buy to let potential.

 West Hull includes some of Hull’s most popular residential areas and prices tend to be well above the Hull average.

-Yields here are, based on HU16, are a steady 3%.
+Yields here, based on HU16, are a steady 3%.

 South West Hull